mocelik/mocelik.github.io/_posts/2024-12-15-generating-and-debugging-core-dumps.md

 ### Other Possible Issues

-Fixing the `kernel.core_pattern` and `ulimit -c` settings solve most problems by far.
+Fixing the `kernel.core_pattern` and `ulimit -c` settings solve most problems.
 If those settings are valid and core dumps are still not being generated, there may be issues during the writing of the core file itself.
 For example, the destination directory may not be writable.
 This can happen if the directory does not exist, if it has a missing write permission, if the filesystem ran out of space or if it was mounted without write permissions.
 Another reason could be if the destination file already exists and cannot be overwritten.

 There are some other edge cases that are covered in the [core dump manual](https://www.man7.org/linux/man-pages/man5/core.5.html) that mainly revolve around the access permissions of the directory or of the running process' binary.